ichen17/Qiskit-Graph-state-improvement/README.md

 ## Graph state class

 We create the graph state class to rearrange the CZ gates.
 One can create the edges list and put it on graph state state class.
+In the code, we have already put our best result, 0.972, of all tests and corresponding Job ID.

 ## CZ_gate pulse

+For the CZ gate pulse, in Qiskit, they use the two Hadamard gates and one CX gate to manifest CZ gate.
+Here, we create a custom CZ gate pulse to replace the default one.
+Therefore, we don't need to apply few more Hadamard to apply the CZ gates.
+The way we create our custom CZ gates is to extract the CR pulse from the CNOT gate and recombine it into CZ gate pulse.
+Because of insufficient tests for custom CZ gate in ibmq-casablanca, we don't turn it on in our code.
+However, here are some results executing in ibmq-rome and ibmq-bogota.
+If one want to increase the fidelity of graph state by 1~2 %, one can try to turn it on in stabilizer_measure_circuit function.